SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 The JWT token received in Kyma needs to be exchanged for an OAuth2 token that can be authenticated by SAP Cloud for Customer.
 For this purpose, the [Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html) is used.

+Trust is established between SAP Cloud for Customer and Destination Service.
+This enables to make an [API call](https://api.sap.com/api/SAP_CP_CF_Connectivity_Destination/resource) to the destination service passing the JWT token.
+Destination Service poat token validation responds along with other details an opaque OAuth2 token for the logged-in user.
+This OAuth2 token is then used to make calls the SAP Cloud for Customer ODATA APIs.

 ## Flow

 ![c4c-sso-kyma-identity-propagation](assets/identity-propagation-flow.svg)